-I knew Camille would be an interesting interview when I saw her pictures from a recent swim in my facebook feed.
+I knew that Camille would be an interesting interview when I saw her pictures from an adventurous swim in my facebook feed.
 I think you will be inspired and encouraged to challenge yourself to try something new in the water after hearing her story.

 1. How long have you been swimming?

 For as long as I can remember (my best guess would be around age 5)!
 My parents put my brothers and me in swim lessons at the local swim club and we spent our summers on the swim team.
 I continued swimming competitively through high school, had plans to swim in college, but was injured my senior year of high school.